 A simple an effective Goat Milk Conditioner Recipe guaranteed to transform fine hair.

 I shampoo’d with the Shea Moisture shampoo you see pictured here.

 A couple of days ago I shared my first time bentonite clay experience.
-Well, before that natural hair treatment, I tried another.
-Goat Milk Conditioner.
+Well, before that natural hair treatment, I tried another: A Goat Milk Conditioner.

 I found out about this conditioner recipe from my friend Shelli of Hairscapades.
-She shared her recipe back in November and while I had been intrigued to try it back then, I was too lazy to go shop for the ingredients (although they are few).
+She once shared her recipe and while I had been intrigued to try it, I was too lazy to go shop for the ingredients (although they are few).

 It was actually a good thing that I waited because I got to see the progress that Shelli was having using goat’s milk as a conditioner.
-Let’s just say she was a great skape goat (no pun) lol.
+Let’s just say she was a great skapegoat (no pun).
 OK guinea pig. 🙂

 Shelli’s hair has flourished since incorporating the DIY goat milk conditioner recipe into her hair regimen.
 She reports stronger hair and much less shedding.